 The Chief Executive Leadership Award has been established to honor institutional leaders for outstanding contributions to their campus communities, for efforts promoting public understanding of education, and for support of advancement at their campuses.
 Nominees must have demonstrated the ability to increase their institution’s stature in the community and to establish a positive image for their institution while leading it to even higher levels of success.

-CASE District I is grateful for the support of the generous Achievement and Accolades Awards sponsors: August Jackson, diamond sponsor of the awards celebration event design, production, and management; and Honorcraft, bronze sponsor of the award items.
+CASE District I is grateful for the support of the generous Achievement and Accolades Awards celebration sponsors: August Jackson, diamond sponsor of the awards celebration event design, production, and management; Journeyman Press, gold sponsor of the awards program printer; Lark Fine Foods, gold sponsor of the excellence award items, and Honorcraft, bronze sponsor of the recognition award items.

 Gretchen Larkin came to Charles River School as its Head of School in 2014 after having spent over 20 years as a rising leader in K-12 education.
 In her so-far brief tenure at Charles River School, she has led a total reorganization and right-sizing of the school and administration and has spearheaded a record-breaking comprehensive campaign, raising 40 percent more money in two-thirds the time of any previous campaign.

 Gretchen has brought to Charles River School a broad vision that has helped both reshape its curriculum and deepen its community.
 She elevated equity and inclusion as a priority, markedly increasing the number of students enrolled from families of color.
 She also oversaw the opening of a new wetlands laboratory, which is a three-acre trail system through school-owned conservation land for students to learn environmental sciences and stewardship in a hands-on fashion.

 Gretchen also led a shift in faculty/staff mindset to one of customer service and demand-based planning.
 This has contributed to an attrition rate that is at a five-year low and has been highlighted by NAIS as a model program.